 Efficiency is doing things right; effectiveness is doing the right things.Peter Drucker, the man who invented modern management

 A large mining corporation in the early 1900s sent engineers to a rural area.
 The mining engineers from their mineral discovery work believed the soils to be littered with gold.
-The mining company setup shop to tap the riches below.
-6 months later and 100 meters into the Earth, they found nothing.
+The mining company setup shop to tap the riches beneath.
+6 months later and 100 meters into the Earth, no gold was mined.
 The company could not fund further exploration in the region with opportunities elsewhere so they departed.

 A couple came along that year to buy the property.
 They heard what happened with the mining company then proceeded to get out their rusty shovel, sifting pan, and explore the grounds where the company dug.
 One foot in, the couple found a three pound nugget gold.
 Then another.
 And another.